Natural Disasters

 The Egyptian Forensic Medicine Authority in Cairo, Egypt

 What is that sound?
 It seems to be that of running water.
 However, I just went through the whole building to check that all the taps were turned off.
 It should be just me and the deceased in here.
 I strain my ears to identify the direction the sound is coming from.
 The autopsy room seems to be the source.
 I know it can’t be, because I was just in there, all the taps were turned off and nobody would have been able to enter the room since.
 I could swear I left it locked.
 Regardless, I go to the autopsy room once again and, to my surprise, find out that there is in fact a tap that has been left running.
 How can it be?
 There is no one there, other than the dead bloke lying on the examination table.
 He had been hit in the head by a stray bullet.
 Maybe it is his spirit, trying to drive me crazy.
-Perhaps he is trying to dissuade me from meddling in his ...Read more
+Perhaps he is trying to dissuade me from meddling in ...Read more

 The Room